Feeds:

 Operation DeKonstruktion

 The elements of spaghetti Western style strips this movie out of the grandiose of historical movies and period films.
-The set designs and locales also falls short of a proper war movie.
+The set designs and locales also fall short of a proper war movie.
 Though deliberately done, this hurts at times.
 The movie explicitly portrays Germans in a bad light.
 The inset film within the film is actually a satanic parody of the real audience!
-Although good, Long conversations and monotonous activities make the movie dull once a while.
+Although good, Long conversations and monotonous activities contribute to the overall effect, they make the movie dull, once a while.
 Also Bridget von Hammersmark’s{Diane Kruger} mistake which leads to the denouement appears so silly for a shrewd character.

 Chapter5